knpuniversity/symfony-journey/knpu/container/dependency-injection-extensions.md

 ## Registering of Extension Classes

-The answer can be found in your bundle classes.
+The answer lives in the bundle classes.
 Open up `AppBundle`:

 [[[ code('6485adf997') ]]]